Ymanawat/Run-Across/README.md

 ## Conclusion

-Star Dodge's dynamic level generation elevates the game beyond conventional endless arcade experiences.
-With the power of procedural generation, we create an ever-changing world of obstacles and challenges for players to conquer.
-Embrace the unpredictability, test your reflexes, and embark on an infinite journey through the cosmos in Star Dodge!
+Star Dodge's power of procedural generation, we create an ever-changing world of obstacles and challenges for players to conquer.
+Embrace the unpredictability, test your reflexes, and embark on an infinite journey!